 In four days, we packed in A LOT of learning about how to become better bloggers, how to network, how to use social media, and how to improve our craft.
 I vigorously took notes during every session to make sure that I did not miss out on any pertinent information.

 Each day there were targeted sessions on different aspects of travel blogging.
 The first day consisted of general travel blogging tips and we had a ‘how-to’ for WordPress.
-The second day consisted of learning about the do’s and do not’s of making money as a travel blogger and having a 1-0n-1 site audit with one of the expert bloggers (which was extremely helpful – thanks Stephanie!).
+The second day consisted of learning about the dos and don’ts of making money as a travel blogger and having a 1-on-1 site audit with one of the expert bloggers.
 We also had some time to work on our sites and to meet with Michael to go over technical aspects of our blog and to delve further into the workings of WordPress.

 The following day consisted of how to pitch and work with DMO’s, a miniature photography lesson and photo-walk, and Facebook how-tos.
 The fourth day consisted of how to use Twitter, a lesson on SEO by guest speaker Andy Crestodina of Orbit Media, how to make better travel videos, how to create media kits, and then a Q&A session with local Chicago bloggers Ted of Traveling Ted, Jen of A Lady Away, and Katie of Katie Aune.
 The final day we had a wrap-up session and learned about some of the different neighborhoods and places of interest from Lisa, a Chicago local.
 We said our goodbyes and departed one-by-one to our various destinations.

 BlogHouse was not solely about learning about how to become a better travel blogger, but it was also about making connections and getting to know each of our fellow bloggers a little bit better.